An Extractive-and-Abstractive Framework for Source Code Summarization: Evaluation

-From Table~\ref{tab:comparison_with_baselines}, in all baselines, SiT performs the best on both datasets in terms of all three metrics.
-However, our {\toolname} is more powerful than SiT and achieves more impressive performance.
-On the JCSD dataset, compared with the-state-of-the art (SiT), {\toolname} improves by 5.4\% in BLEU-4, 12.14\% in METEOR and 6\% in ROUGE-L. On the PCSD dataset, {\toolname} also clearly outperforms SiT, improving by 6.55\% in BLEU-4, 12.75\% in METEOR and 7.24\% in ROUGE-L. It should be noted that the values in Table~\ref{tab:comparison_with_baselines} are the average scores of all test samples.
-For a more comprehensive comparison, we further statistic the distribution of the scores of SiT and {\toolname} on all test samples, and the statistical results are shown in Figure~\ref{fig:compare_distribution}.
+It should be noted that the values in Table~\ref{tab:comparison_with_baselines} are the average scores of all test samples.
+For a more comprehensive comparison, we further analyze the distribution of the scores of Ex-based, SiT, CodeT5, and {\toolname} on all test samples, and the statistical results are shown in Figure~\ref{fig:compare_distribution}.
 In Figure~\ref{fig:compare_distribution}, `+' denotes the mean, which is the value filled in Table~\ref{tab:comparison_with_baselines}.

-Overall, the score distribution of {\toolname} is better than that of SiT.
-To test whether there is a statistically significant difference between {\toolname} and SiT, we perform the unpaired two-tailed Wilcoxon-Mann-Whitney test, at a significance level of 5\%, following previously reported guidelines for inferential statistical analysis involving randomized algorithms~\cite{2014-Hitchhiker-Guide-Statistical-Tests, 2015-Practical-Test-Selection}.
-In Figure~\ref{fig:compare_distribution}, `*' ($0.01 < p < 0.05$) and `****' ($p < 0.0001$) represent the differences between two groups are Significant and Extremely significant, respectively. `ns' ($p \geq 0.05$) means Not significant.
-From the figure, we can intuitively observe that in all three metrics, {\toolname} outperforms SiT on both the JCSD and PCSD datasets.
-In summary, the results and observations on the above demonstrate that under all experimental settings, our {\toolname} consistently achieves higher performance in all three metrics, which indicates better code summarization performance.
+Figure~\ref{fig:compare_distribution}(a)-(c) show the box-and-whiskers plots of the BLEU, METEOR, and ROUGE-L scores obtained by the three baselines and {\toolname} on the JCSD dataset.
+It can be observed that on all three metrics, the median and first quartile associated with {\toolname} are better than those associated with all three baselines.
+Figure~\ref{fig:compare_distribution}(d)-(f) show the box-and-whiskers plots of the scores by the three baselines and {\toolname} on the PCSD dataset.
+From left to right, the figure shows: (1) in BLEU, the median and first quartile associated with {\toolname} are better than those associated with all three baselines; (2) in METEOR, the median, first quartile, and third quartile associated with {\toolname} are better than those associated with all three baselines; and (3) in ROUGE-L, the median and first quartile associated with {\toolname} are better than those associated with all three baselines.
+Overall, the metric score distribution of {\toolname} is better than that of Ex-based, SiT, and CodeT5. \deletion{To test whether there is a statistically significant difference between the two methods, we perform the paired Wilcoxon-Mann-Whitney signed-rank test at a significance level of 5\%, following previously reported guidelines for inferential statistical analysis involving randomized algorithms~\cite{2014-Hitchhiker-Guide-Statistical-Tests, 2015-Practical-Test-Selection}.
+In Figure~\ref{fig:compare_distribution}, `*' ($0.01 < p < 0.05$), `**' ($0.001 < p < 0.01$), `***' ($0.0001 < p < 0.001$), and `****' ($p < 0.0001$) represent the differences between the two groups are Significant, Very significant, Extremely significant, and Extremely significant, respectively. `ns' ($p \geq 0.05$) means Not significant.
+From the figure, we can intuitively observe that in all three metrics, {\toolname} outperforms CodeT5 on the JCSD and PCSD datasets.}